hanwenzhang123/fullstack-note/01-note/README.md

 ## This

+#### "this" keyword
+- entirely dependent on how it is called
+- refers to the object that the function is a property of.
+- the value will always depend on the object that is invoking the function.

 #### bind vs apply vs call
 `bind()`
 - The bind() method creates a new function used to provide a proper "this" reference to the function